Cancel anytime

 Market Risk

-CBON is suitable for long-term investors seeking diversification and income, but it's not ideal for active traders due to its less volatile nature compared to equity ETFs.
+CBON is suitable for long-term investors seeking income and diversification, but it is not ideal for active traders due to potential liquidity constraints.

 Summary